Site Information

 ESP32 Starter and Development Kits for Building Bluetooth and WiFi Enabled IoT Devices

 The integration of Wi-Fi, Bluetooth, and Bluetooth LE allow a wide range of applications with ESP32 modules.
-Using Wi-Fi ensures connectivity within a large radius, while using Bluetooth allows the user to easily detect (with low-energy beacons) a module and connect it to a smartphone.
-The chips add priceless functionality and versatility to your applications [...]
+Wi-Fi ensures connectivity within a large radius, while Bluetooth allows the user to easily detect (with low-energy beacons) a module and connect it to a smartphone.
+The chips add priceless functionality and versatility to your applications with in-built [...]

 Read More »